hlaaessam/Traffic-Light-System/README.md

 # Real Time Traffic light System || Dashboard (Angular)

  Organized traffic condition and control it in one way.
-And two-way roads.
+And two-way roads. <br>
- They control the traffic by signaling when vehicles have to stop and when they can go .
+ They control the traffic by signaling when vehicles have to stop and when they can go .<br>
- Control traffic when pedestrians click the button.
+ Control traffic when pedestrians click the button. <br>

  <h3>Technologies </h3>
      typescript <br> html  <br> CSS  <br> bootstrap  <br> firebase.<br>